authgear/authgear-server/docs/specs/hook.md

 The stdout and the stderr of the Deno Hook is ignored currently.
 The arguments and the stdin is intentionally unspecified.
 A Deno Hook **MUST NOT** assume anything on them.

+Deno Hooks are stored along with other app resources, such as `authgear.yaml` and templates.
 The size limit of a Deno Hook is 100KiB.
 A module larger than 100KiB **CANNOT** be registered as a Deno Hook.

 ## Example of a blocking Deno Hook